stonychen/anno-cli/README.md

 #### Step 2 Config template

-1. config.map is used for matching the template path `./templates/src` to the destination path `./src/(path)`.
+1. config.map is used for matching the template path to the destination path.
-2. config.prompts is used for defining variables, which might be used in template.
+2. config.prompts is used for defining variables which can be input in questions, which might be used in template later.
 For more detail, refer to [inquirer](https://www.npmjs.com/package/inquirer).

 config.js
 ```
 const config = {
   map: {
-    src: 'src', //
+    src: 'src',
-    e2e: 'tests/e2e', //
+    e2e: 'tests/e2e',
-    unit: 'tests/unit', //
+    unit: 'tests/unit',
   },
   prompts: [
     {